tsatria03/CookyCraze/docks/readme.txt

 Buy scratch tickets using your money.
 Tickets are sold in tiers, with higher tiers costing more but offering larger prizes and better odds at the top end.
 Each tier draws from its own prize pool defined in lottery.table, with prizes weighted so smaller wins are more common.
 By default, locked ticket tiers are shown with their required rank displayed.
 You can hide them entirely by disabling the show locked items option in the game settings.

+Combos.
+Build a combo by pressing the bake button multiple times in quick succession.
+Each consecutive press within the time window increments your combo count and multiplies your manual cookie output.
+Reaching a combo tier plays a sound and announces the new multiplier.
+Missing the window breaks your combo, plays a break sound, and resets the count back to zero.

+The combo multiplier applies to both your base manual cookies and your manual slots, so higher slot counts make each combo tier even more rewarding.

+All combo settings are fully configurable in combos.table, including the time window range, tier thresholds, multipliers, sounds, and messages.
+The combo system can also be disabled entirely from that file.

 Random events.
 While you play, the game fires random events that can affect your stats in unexpected ways.